Repeaters

 A Motorola GR500 repeater running app_rpt/Asterisk through a URI out of our club room.

 You can connect to this repeater via Echolink by connecting to W8YY-R (Node #355330).
-Local users can connect to other Echolink nodes as well.
-See below for details on using Echolink.

-This repeater also has an automated phone patch.
+The Analog Wadsworth repeater also has an automated phone patch.
 To use the patch:

-1. Make sure the repeater is not in use and that you can hit it (it’s a good idea to say something like “KA1BCD for the autopatch” to let someone know what you’re doing).
+• Make sure the repeater is not in use and that you can hit it (it’s a good idea to say something like “KA1BCD for the autopatch” to let someone know what you’re doing).

-2. Key up the repeater and dial *6 on your radio.
+• Key up the repeater and dial *6 on your radio.
 If you unkey, you should hear a dial tone.

-3. Dial the phone number of the person you want to call.
+• Dial the phone number of the person you want to call.
 There are some rules to be aware of:

 a.
 You must dial a 1 before dialing outside the 906 area code.
 Otherwise, the dial plan will just take the first seven digits you dial and add 906 to the front.